(with a few exceptions!)

 · I could spend a lot of money on networking events, travel and coffees without seeing a cent in return for a very long time

 · If I didn’t follow my instinct, and agreed to a meeting I didn’t really want, I’d always regret it later.
-(Usually it meant listening to an hour or more of somebody’s sales pitch I’d never asked to hear, or being insulted by the lack of any awareness of what I do – people giving me hints for wedding photography, for example (I’m not and never have been a wedding photographer)
+(Usually it meant listening to an hour of somebody’s sales pitch I’d never asked to hear, or being insulted by the lack of any level of awareness or interest in what I do.)

 · Some people might genuinely love your work but that doesn’t mean that a) they will pay for it or b) they will remember you after this meeting